Food Sensitivity Test

 Each food will be rated on a Class scale of 0-3: Class 0 (low reactivity) to Class 3 (high reactivity).

 Our food sensitivity test is highly accurate and can detect low levels of IgG reactivity.

 IgG antibodies are generated in response to a trigger but are continuously metabolized (broken down) by the body; therefore, individuals who have since eliminated triggering foods from their diet may not have any elevated IgG reactivity to report.
+Additionally, foods that are not regularly eaten for any reason may not have any elevated IgG reactivity to report above "low reactivity".
 This does not mean that an IgG response to the triggering food was never present.